This article will show you how to effectively use SignAgent's exported artwork for fabrication, using the new Illustrator Script

 Once the script has been installed, you can find it under Window > Extensions > SignAgent Fabricator

 Upon running it, you'll be asked to log in using your SignAgent credentials, and choose a folder with sign artwork in it.

 You'll likely get the best results by choosing a folder with artwork for only a single sign type, but multiple sign types can work as well.

 Here you can set the preferences for how you want these pieces of artwork laid out in Illustrator.

 - Artboard - Here you can set up the size of each artboard, which can match the size of the substrate being used, or whatever size you want.
-You can also choose if you want the artwork laid out left-to-right first or top-to-bottom first.

 - Margins - Here you can set the internal margins for each artboard (the spacing from the edge of the artboard to the outermost signs)